danscotson/paper/paper.md

 # Title

 XRD measurements and simulations of ceramic coatings are useful for jet engines.
-They allow higher temperatures for the jet engine.
+They allow higher temperatures for the jet engine and can therefore deal with the British summer better.

 # Author
 Charlie Smith